Curia

 Oh, and don’t even get me started on PHP’s recent namespace decision.

-» However, PHP still excels in a few areas «
+However, PHP may still excel in a few areas

 Having said all of that, there are a few areas where I believe PHP may still shine brighter than Python:

-» PHP hosting support is may be more prevalent than Python
+» PHP hosting support may be more prevalent than Python

 It’s practically unheard of to find yourself on a web host that doesn’t support PHP out of the box.
 However, this is becoming less and less of an issue since most Python web applications can now be deployed using tools such as FastCGI or mod_proxy (as opposed to the popular mod_wsgi setup, which often requires root access to configure).
 These days any “reputable” web host is probably going to support some sort of strategy for deploying Python web applications.
 Of course, this only really applies to shared hosting environments without root access.
 If you’ve got a VPS or dedicated server you’re fine.